wclaybaugh/2017/wiki/monksglm.md

 Remember the binomial distribution is the least informative distribution we can use to model our prior knowledge of y.
 Different constraints, different maximum entropy distribution.

 Link functions are needed as there is rarely a parameter like $\mu$ describing a average outcome, and also, rarely are these parameters unbounded.
-Its job is to map the linear space of the model (the $\alpha + \betax_i$ part, nothing special about this, just a choice) to the non-linear space of parameters like $p$.
+Its job is to map the linear space of the model (the $\alpha + \beta x_i$ part, nothing special about this, just a choice) to the non-linear space of parameters like $p$.

 For most GLMs, the common links we use are the **logit** link, already used by you in the bioassay Binomial GLM to model the space of probabilities, and the **log** link which you will use here to enforce positiveness on a parameter in poisson regression.